Anshojha/100_Days_Code_Challenge/Logs.md

 ## Day 20 <br>
 - Today I did some coding but not effectively
 - Today I also tried to comleted the sepm
+## Day 21 <br>
+- Today I still standing at printout shop to get the printout